 Tourism is Washington's fourth largest industry.
-This is reflected in the increasing dollars generated for the economy and the heightened interest local communities have in developing a tourist industry.
+This is reflected in the increasing dollars generated for the economy and the heightened interest local communities have in developing a tourism industry.
 Some general observations about the characteristics of tourism in Washington counties are presented in Dean Runyan Associates' Washington State, Regional and County Travel Impacts.

 This page addresses local planning for tourism, tourism programs of Washington local governments, and mechanisms to finance tourism activities.
 For information on Lodging Tax (Hotel-Motel Tax) see MRSC page Lodging Tax (Hotel-Motel Tax).
 The page outlines what you need to know about lodging tax and 2013 legislative changes.